arjo31/medical-chatbot-using-phi3mini/README.md

-# Medical Chatbot using Microsoft's Phi3 mini model from Ollama
+# Medical Chatbot using Microsoft's Phi3 Mini model

 ## Description :
 An end to end Medical Chatbot Using Microsoft's Phi3 Mini model downloaded from Ollama.
 The chatbot uses RAG and RetreivalQA to answer queries based on the 5 volumes of Gale's Encyclopedia of medicines.
 We also use the All MiniLM L6 model as the word embedding layer from HuggingFace.
 Currently, the app can be run locally on your host computer.
 Looking for ways to deploy it.